antmicro/rowhammer-tester/doc/visualization.md

    You can control the number of displayed columns with ``--plot-columns``.
    For example if your module has 1024 columns and you provide ``--plot-columns 16``, then the DRAM columns will be displayed in groups of 64.

-2. Distribution of rows affected by bitflips due to targetting single rows.
+2. Distribution of rows affected by bitflips due to targeting single rows.
 For example one can generate a graph by calling:

    ```sh
       (venv) $ python logs2plot.py --aggressors-vs-victims your_error_summary.json
    ```

    One graph will be generated with victims on the X axis and aggressors on the Y axis.
-The colors of the tiles indicate how many bitflips occured on each victim.
+The colors of the tiles indicate how many bitflips occurred on each victim.

-   You can enable additional annotation with ``--annotate bitflips`` so that the number of occured bitflips will be explicitly labeled on top of each victim tile.
+   You can enable additional annotation with ``--annotate bitflips`` so that the number of occurred bitflips will be explicitly labeled on top of each victim tile.

    Example plot generated with annotation enabled:
    ```{image} annotation.png